TessaHayden/pig-dice/README.md

-What will happen when a user clicks "Play"?
-What objects will you need?
-What key-value pairs will each object need to contain in order for the game to work?
-What functions?
-How will these be triggered throughout the gameplay?
-How will information be collected from the user?
-How will it be displayed?

 ### So how do you play Pig?
 * Choose a player to go first.
 That player throws a die and scores as many points as the total shown on the die providing the die doesn’t roll a 1.
 The player may continue rolling and accumulating points (but risk rolling a 1) or end his turn.